gregkh/kernel-coding-style/README.md

 described at: https://www.kernel.org/doc/Documentation/process/coding-style.rst
 HTML rendering: https://www.kernel.org/doc/html/latest/process/coding-style.html

-It will automatically apply known rules to kernel related files, such as .c, .h, Kconfig and patch files.
+It will automatically apply known rules to kernel related files, such as `.c`, `.h`, `Kconfig` and patch files.
 The main rules are about indentation and syntax error highlighting (like exceeding 100 chars).

 The original plugin was written by Vivien Didelot, developed in this